Azure/RGCOPY/rgcopy-docu.md

 - Copy `rgcopy.ps1` into the user home directory (~)
 - In PowerShell 7, run `Connect-AzAccount` for each subscription and each Azure Account that will be used by RGCOPY.
 The Azure Account needs privileges for creating the target RG and for creating snapshots in the source RG.

->You can run RGCOPY also in **Azure Cloud Shell**.
+> :bulb: **Tip:** You can run RGCOPY also in **Azure Cloud Shell**.
 However, you have to copy the file **`rgcopy.ps1`** into Azure Cloud Drive first.
 There is no need to install PowerShell or Az module in Azure Cloud Shell.
-You also do not have to run `Connect-AzAccount` since you are already connected with a Managed System Identity, for example MSI@0815.
+In this case, you do not have to run `Connect-AzAccount` since you are already connected.

 ### Examples
 The following examples show the usage of RGCOPY.
 In all examples, a source RG with the name 'SAP_master' is copied to the target RG 'SAP_copy'.
 For better readability, the examples use parameter splatting, see <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>.
 Before starting RGCOPY, you must run the PowerShell cmdlet `Connect-AzAccount`.